-Common Golf Injuries and How to Avoid Them
+Common Golf Injuries and How to Prevent Them

-Golf is a popular sport played by people of all ages.
-It is important to use the right technique to avoid pain and injury.
-To ensure a proper swing, stand with your feet shoulder-width apart and rotated slightly outward with knees slightly bent.
-Avoid hunching over the ball as this can cause neck and back pain.
-The core is the main foundation of stability and helps you maintain control through the swing as well as prevent injury.
+Golf is a popular sport enjoyed by people of all ages.
+Technique is crucial to the game of golf, not only to shoot well, but to avoid pain and injury as well.
+For proper form & technique: stand with your feet shoulder-width apart and rotated slightly outward with knees slightly bent, Avoid hunching over the ball as this can cause neck and back pain.
+The core is the main foundation of stability, and helps you maintain control through the swing as well as prevent injury.

 “Low flexibility is a major risk factor for golfers.
 Having a poor range of motion greatly increases the stress on the joints and muscles involved in the swing, leading to a higher risk of injury.
 Adequate flexibility improves a golfer’s consistency and power.” says Dr. Robert Waskowitz, orthopedic sports medicine specialist.